An early season nitrogen test to help Ontario cereal growers decide whether or not to side-dress with nitrogen fertilizer

 - Compare the GlnLux test to other available technologies (SPAD meter, Greenseeker, standard soil N tests), so that researchers and growers can make an informed decision as to which test to use.

 - The development of an accurate and affordable GlnLux nitrogen fertilizer diagnostic will help growers know how much nitrogen fertilizer to apply during the mid-season (side-dress stage) to make better nutrient management decisions on their farm, maximizing their return on investment while reducing their environmental impact.

-To assist Ontario corn growers, we are creating an alternative approach to early season nitrogen testing which measures leaf concentrations of the amino acid glutamine, an excellent indicator of plant nitrogen status.
-We have created a rapid test for leaf glutamine based on a biosensor bacterium called GlnLux.
+To assist Ontario corn growers, the researchers created an alternative approach to early season nitrogen testing which measures leaf concentrations of the amino acid glutamine, an excellent indicator of plant nitrogen status.
+They have created a rapid test for leaf glutamine based on a biosensor bacterium called GlnLux.
 In this test, a grower simply uses a paper punch to remove a small disc from a crop leaf.
-While the test was previously optimized under controlled greenhouse conditions, this grant is intended for the investigation of its usefulness under field conditions.
-Two field seasons of sample and data collection have now been completed, with exciting results.
-Based on our results thus far, we have reason to think that the GlnLux test may be better than some commercial tests at certain points in the growing season with respect to predicting final grain yield as a result of the early season nitrogen status.
+While the test was previously optimized under controlled greenhouse conditions, this grant was intended for the investigation of its usefulness under field conditions.